6 Ways to Declutter Your Mind

 1. Breathe to stay in the present moment.

 If you find yourself caught up in the rush of the day, consider pausing and take a few deep breaths.
 Let yourself be fully aware and in the present moment.
-I highly recommend these breathing exercises, demonstrated by Dr. Andrew Weil.I know how hard it can be to slow down.
+I highly recommend this breathing exercise, demonstrated by Dr. Andrew Weil.I know how hard it can be to slow down.
 I recommend you experiment with this and observe what happens.
 You can still put your efforts and energy towards accomplishing your goals.
 In fact, you will be able to do so more efficiently and powerfully.
 When we slow down, expand our awareness and allow the clutter (whether the clutter be multitasking or multiple thoughts and worries) to dissipate, we are allowing for a new path to develop, and creating growth and opportunity out of challenges.

 1. Act out of love, not fear.

 Have you ever had an argument with your loved one, or a co-worker, and thought, “Wow, where did all this tension and negativity come from?
 Why did I not handle myself better?” or “I cannot believe I said that, that was really hurtful!”Often, when we are hurt or our security is threatened in some way, our “fight or flight” response will get activated.
-Yes, the old caveman response to danger, such as being attacked by a large animal.
+Yes, the old caveman response to danger, such as being attacked by a large animal.Getting upset or angry is normal, just take a step back before you react to these feelings.
+Digest your thoughts and feelings through journaling, meditation, yoga or exercise.
+When you pause and reflect, you are more likely to respond from a place of love, compassion and reason.
+I invite you check out Nonviolent Communication by Marshall Rosenberg, PhD, an excellent communication guide.

 1. Meditate.

 Meditation practice, even if it is just a few minutes a day, can make a difference in how you process and respond to stress in your life.Allowing your mind and body to sit in the present moment can help you practice paying attention, connect with your true self and expand your awareness.
-This will help you approach situations with a clear mind and get less “hooked” to certain negative thoughts or insecurities, but rather observe them with compassion and understanding.
+This will help you approach situations with a clear mind and get less “hooked” to certain negative thoughts or insecurities, but rather observe them with compassion and understanding.You can learn more about meditation here: Mindfulness Meditation as explained by Jon Kabat-Zinn, Insight LA or Headspace App.

 1. Write it out.